Updated July 14, 2023

 Ordinary Shares Capital in Balance Sheet

-The ordinary shares capital generally comes in the liability section of the balance sheet of the business.
-Under the liability section, it would be reported under the stockholder equity component of the liability section of the balance sheet.
-Basis the nature of the issue or buy back of the ordinary shares, the starting and ending balance of the stock holder equity is maintained for each passing financial year.
+The ordinary shares capital generally comes in the liability section of the business’s balance sheet.
+Under the liability section, it would report under the stockholder equity component of the liability section of the balance sheet.
+Basis the nature of the issue or buyback of the ordinary shares, the starting and ending balance of the stockholder equity is maintained for each passing financial year.

 Advantages of Ordinary Shares Capital

-- As is the case with debt financing, the business is not obliged to make any interest payments to the holder of the stocks or shares.
-The process of getting finance from the public market in terms of ordinary shares is fairly simple and flexible.
+- As with debt financing, the business is not obliged to make any interest payments to the holder of the stocks or shares.
+Getting finance from the public market regarding ordinary shares is fairly simple and flexible.

-- The business has the full authority in terms of deciding the issue size of the ordinary capital and the price of the shares to be issued, and the probable time of issuance.
-The business always has the option of raising additional finance in the form of ordinary share capital.
+- The business has full authority in deciding the issue size of the ordinary capital, the price of the shares to issue, and the probable time of issuance.
+Regular share capital is a constant source of extra funding for the company.

-- The business always has the capability to easily initiate the buy back of the ordinary shares.
-The creation of ordinary share capital allows business to make management and ownership separate.
+- The business can always initiate the buyback of ordinary shares easily.
+Creating ordinary share capital allows businesses to separate management and ownership.

-- The business can’t be pushed to bankruptcy by the owners of the shares in the event if the business fails to meet or pay back the shareholders.
+- The business can’t push to bankruptcy by the owners of the shares if the business fails to meet or pay back the shareholders.

-- If the business grows in size and is sold off to the other stakeholders, the investors benefit from the appreciated amount they receive, which is generally over and above their value of the investment.
+- Suppose the business grows and is sold off to the other stakeholders.
+In that case, the investors benefit from the appreciated amount they receive, generally over and above their investment value.

 Disadvantages of Ordinary Shares Capital

-- The business generally loses out over the business’s authority and controllership whenever it raises finance through the issuance of ordinary shares.
-The business may find itself in a difficult position to get even ordinary resolutions to pass if the ownership of the share rests with unsupportive shareholders.
+- The business generally loses out on the business’s authority and controllership whenever it raises finance through the issuance of ordinary shares.
+The business may find it difficult to get even ordinary resolutions to pass if the share ownership rests with unsupportive shareholders.

-- The unsupportive shareholders also would then have the authority to change the management entirely and induct or hire new management in its place.
+- The unsupportive shareholders would also have the authority to change the management entirely and induct or hire new management.

-- If the business fails to perform a proper valuation of its assets, then the business can get money from the shareholders at an inferior issue price, and this raises the risk of making the business highly undervalued.
+- Suppose the business fails to perform a proper valuation of its assets.
+In that case, the business can get money from the shareholders at an inferior issue price, and this raises the risk of making the business highly undervalued.

-The ordinary share capital is defined as the lumpsum amount raised by the business from the public or the financial market to finance any new projects in pipelines or meet the business requirements.
-As compared with debt financing, the business is not obligated to make any interest payments on the money raised from the issue of ordinary shares.
+The ordinary share capital is defined as the lumpsum amount raised by the business from the public or the financial market to finance any new pipeline projects or meet the business requirements.
+Compared with debt financing, the business is not obligated to make any interest payments on the money raised from the issue of ordinary shares.
 Rather they are entitled to receive dividends only when the business performs as per the target expectations.

 This is a guide to Ordinary Shares Capital.
-Here we also discuss the introduction and examples of ordinary shares capital along with advantages and disadvantages.
+Here we also discuss the introduction, examples of ordinary shares capital, and advantages and disadvantages.
 You may also have a look at the following articles to learn more –